 In 2005, I formalized my editorial business with Inkcat Media & Associates.
 In 2014, Inkcat became Vancouver Writing Courses to include the teaching element of my work.

 My editorial clients are colleges, businesses, nonprofits, artists, inventors, students and emerging and professional writers.
 Since 2011, one of my main clients has been the Canadian Federation of Co-operative Housing.
 Marninorwich.com hosts my portfolio and is dedicated to describing my writing, editing and consulting services.

-I’ve taught creative writing through Emily Carr University of Art + Design and currently teach through Langara College and onsite for businesses and organizations.
+I’ve taught creative writing through Emily Carr University of Art + Design, Langara College and onsite for businesses and organizations.
 These have included Vancouver General Hospital and the Vancouver Public Library.
-I’ve also taught for disenfranchised groups at a women’s shelter, in the downtown eastside, at a drop in for psychiatric survivors and in BC prisons.
+I’ve also taught for disenfranchised groups at a women’s shelter, in the downtown eastside, at a drop-in for psychiatric survivors and in BC prisons.

 In 1988, I became a certified shiatsu practitioner, supplementing the course with studies in Healing Touch, Reiki, reflexology and body centred energy counselling.
 I practiced shiatsu and taught acupressure for self-care for five years.
-My current practice is focused on energy work and pet-reiki, and I run Vancouver Pet Reiki with my dear friend and business partner, Sandra Ainsley.
+My current practice is focused on intuitive energy work.
 The client-centred approach of these modalities has increased my capacity to be sensitive to the needs of my students as I support them to explore their creativity through writing.

 In many ways, my writing for recovery classes represent the culmination of my skills in teaching, writing and healing.
 I feel I am in a position to offer the best of my abilities by bringing a healing intention to these writing classes, while encouraging expression and creative exploration.